cipher387/regex-for-OSINT/README.md

 <b>Important:</b>

 If you happen to find some regular expression on the Internet and it doesn't work, check its compatibility with the application or programming language you are using.
-All the differences between the different types of regular expressions (PCRE, JavaScript, Python, POSIX ERE, etc.) are described in detail here [Regex Info](https://www.regular-expressions.info/refbasic.html)
+All the differences between the different types of regular expressions (PCRE, JavaScript, Python, POSIX ERE, etc.) are described in detail [here](https://www.regular-expressions.info/refbasic.html)